 Mr. Wood then filed an interlocutory appeal to the Court of Appeals and the Court issued an order declining to review Mr. Wood's request for leave to appeal on December 2, 2016.
 Mr. Wood filed an Application for Leave to Appeal with the Michigan Supreme Court on January 25, 2017.
 The Supreme Court declined to review Mr. Wood's Application for Leave to Appeal on April 4, 2017.
 A two-day jury trial was held on May 31st and June 1st of 2017.
 Over the objection of Mr. Wood, the District Court instructed the jury that a "juror" for the purpose of the jury tampering statute "includes a person who has been summoned to appear in court to decide the facts in a specific trial."
+(Pre-Trial TR., pgs.
+11-12; Trial Tr., Vol II(b), pg.
+145).
 The jury thereafter found Mr. Wood guilty of jury tampering.

 Mr. Wood was sentenced on July 21, 2017 and ordered to serve forty-five days in jail to be served on weekends.
-However, the court ordered that Mr. Wood would only have to serve eight weekends in jail if he successfully completed his 120 hours of court-ordered community service.
+However, the court ordered that Mr. Wood would only have to serve eight weekends in jail if he successfully completed his 120 hours of court-ordered community service (Exhibit A, attached to Motion for Stay).
 Immediately following the sentencing hearing, Mr. Wood filed his claim of appeal and emergency motion to stay Mr. Wood's sentence with the Mecosta County Circuit Court.
-Because every remaining judge in Mecosta county recused themselves from hearing the appeal, the Supreme Court Administrators Office (SCAO) appointed District Court Judge Eric R. Janes from Isabella County to hear Mr. Wood's emergency motion to stay.
+Every remaining judge in Mecosta county recused themselves from hearing the appeal.
+The Supreme Court Administrators Office (SCAO) appointed Isabella County District Court Judge Eric R. Janes to hear Mr. Wood's emergency motion to stay.
 A hearing on the motion was heard a few hours after Mr. Wood's sentencing and Judge Janes granted the stay pending appeal.
 Shortly thereafter, SCAO appointed Judge Janes to also hear the appeal on the case.

 Both parties filed their respective briefs and oral argument for the appeal was held on February 2, 2018.
 Moments after the completion of oral argument, Judge Janes read a pre-written opinion on the record and issued his order denying Mr. Wood's appeal (Exhibit A).
 The Circuit Court's opinion did not address a number of issues Mr. Wood raised on appeal.
-Judge Janes further lifted his stay of Mr. Wood's sentence and denied Mr. Wood's motion to stay his sentence pending the filing of this Application for Leave to Appeal (Exhibit E).
+Judge Janes further lifted his stay of Mr. Wood's sentence and denied Mr. Wood's motion to stay his sentence pending the filing of his Application for Leave to Appeal (Exhibit E).

-Mr. Wood now files this Application for Leave to Appeal the District Court's order denying Mr. Wood's Motion to Dismiss (Exhibit B), Mr. Wood's wrongful conviction of Jury Tampering, and the Circuit Court's order denying his appeal (Exhibit A).
+Mr. Wood's Application for Leave to Appeal the District Court's order (Exhibit B), Mr. Wood's wrongful conviction of Jury Tampering, and the Circuit Court's order denying his appeal (Exhibit A) was granted by this Honorable Court on February 22, 2018.